Phpillip/phpillip/doc/controller/format.md

 }
 ```

-## Set the *_format* Request attribute
+## Set the *_format* attribute of the _Request_

-In Symfony, Response content type is by default determined by the format of the Request.
+In Symfony, _Response_ content type is by default determined by the format of the _Request_.

 So you can define the output format of a route by setting the _Request_ attribute `_format`.
-And Phpillip provides you with a `format` method on the route to do just that:
+Phpillip will provide you with a `format` method on the route to do just that:

 ```php
 // Will output a '.txt' file